biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_VAR_CALLING.md

 ![snp_example2_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/snp_example2.png)

-Note also that the vertical bar for the heterozygous variant have 2 colours whereas the homozygous variants will have a single colour in `IGV`.
+Also note that the vertical bars for the heterozygous variants have 2 colours, while the homozygous variants will have only one colour in `IGV`.

 * Examining the aligned reads supporting a certain variant

-IGV is really useful for examining the reads in your alignment file supporting a certain variant.
-For this, load the `BAM` file that was previously uploaded to IGV in the alignment section of this course by going to the folder named (`m_jan2020`) and clicking on:
+`IGV` is really useful for examining the reads in your alignment file supporting a certain variant.
+To do this, you need to load the `BAM` file generated in the alignment section of this course that was previously uploaded to `IGV`, by going to the folder named (`m_jan2020`) and clicking on the different folders until you find the BAM file named `SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam`:

         course->alignment->aln_visualization->SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam